Kotlin/KEEP/proposals/KEEP-xxxx-signature-discriminator.md

 This is intentionally verbose:

 * it keeps declaration identity visible at every source declaration;
-* it avoids deriving the effective signature of an override from non-local supertypes;
+* it avoids deriving the effective signature of an override from the supertypes (which could potentially come from other modules or dependencies);
 * it makes conflicts in multiple inheritance explicit.

 If two inherited declarations have the same "source" override signature but different discriminators, they remain distinct members and require distinct overrides.